 By understanding deeply your competitor’s users and keyword strategies, you will be in a better position to make changes to your own strategies and get organic/paid ideas to grow your business.

 Pricing: Competitor Persona by Delve AI has three tiers of pricing based on the size of the competitors.
-Monthly pricing is $49 per month for small business competitors, $99 per month for mid-sized competitors and $249 per month for enterprise competitors.
-You can learn more about our pricing and features here.
+Pricing is $5 per month for small business competitors, $11 per month for mid-sized competitors and $39 per month for enterprise competitors, all billed yearly.
+You can learn more about pricing and features here.

 With more than 485 5-star ratings out of 683 ratings in the G2 forum, it is no wonder that SEMrush is one of the most popular business tools out there.
 It has more than 40 tools within the software and data for more than 140 countries.